-Rauschenberg said Ohio’s sales tax went up on July 1, which may be adding to the confusion.
+Rauschenberg explained that Ohio’s sales tax went up on July 1, which may be adding to the confusion.

-The state tax was raised by one-quarter percent, increasing from 5.5 percent to 5.75 percent.
+The state tax went up by one-quarter percent; increasing from 5.5 percent to 5.75 percent.
 That’s an increase of 25 cents for every $100 spent on purchases of vehicles, electronics, clothing and other retail goods.

 It was the first increase in the state sales tax in a decade.
 The change was included in the state’s new two-year, $62 billion operating budget.
 The budget also included tax cuts for businesses and individuals, including a 10 percent cut in the Ohio personal income tax.